Tips for visiting Italy tours Italian lakes

-Every year, Italy is one of the world’s most popular tourist destinations, and there are plenty of reasons why.
+Italy is one of the world’s most popular tourist destinations, and there are plenty of reasons why...

-The cities are legendary... and they’re relatively close to each other.
-World-renowned cities like Rome, Venice, Florence, Milan, and Verona are all packed into a country about one twenty-sixth the size of Australia.
+The cities are legendary.
+World-renowned cities like Rome, Venice, Florence and Milan are all packed into a country about one twenty-sixth the size of Australia.

 And those coastal towns with coloured buildings climbing high on steep mountains above the beach that you see on calendars and postcards really do exist, along with those stripy-shirted Venetian gondoliers singing love songs to the besotted couples as they wind through ageing canals.
 Those centuries-old Roman ruins, those stone villas, those olive groves, those vineyards, those pavement restaurants with the chequered tablecloths and the beautiful food, the gelato, those incredible cathedrals, those piazzas....
 They're real and they're amazing.